chriswebb09/chriswebb09.github.io/_posts/2017-04-18-monitoring-download-progress-swift.md

 In the process, I managed to touch some features in iOS that I had I been interested in looking at, but hadn't had the chance to use.
 I’ll be posting some examples of those features for the next few posts.
 To start off with, I want to go over monitoring the progress of a download in your application from both a data and UI perspective.

-The the example project for this post, which you can find in the gist link at the top, looks like this:
+The example project for this post, which you can find in the gist link at the top, looks like this:

 ![Example](https://raw.githubusercontent.com/chriswebb09/chriswebb09.github.io/master/public/examplerecording.gif)